In addition to all this Trump stuff, it appears like the bottom is falling out of the Hillary Clinton campaign.

 And that is he fights, he criticizes.

-He gets in there and starts throwing haymakers, and this is just considered unsophisticated and uncivilized.
+He gets in there and starts throwing haymakers.

-I mean, the Republican Party and and certain of its advocates in the media, they continue to talk about this silly crossing the aisle and proving that we can work with the other side.
+I mean, the Republican Party and certain of its advocates in the media, they continue to talk about this silly crossing the aisle and proving that we can work with the other side.

-I will work with them, we will do everything we can for a sensible bipartisan solution to problem.
+We will do everything we can for a sensible, bipartisan solution of problems.

-And that's sorry, Not going to resolve what's wrong in the country.
+And that's sorry, not going to resolve what's wrong in the country.

 You don't want to work with the people who are responsible for everything going wrong.

-You don't want to work with the people and help the people who are responsible for the deterioration for the attacks on the institutions and traditions which have made the country great.
+You don't want to work with the people and help the people who are responsible for the deterioration, for the attacks on the institutions and traditions which have made the country great.

 I think it makes them nervous to see Trump fight.

-They think it's going to frighten off the electorate, they think it's going to scare independence or whatever it is.
+They think it's going to scare independents or whatever it is.

 It's unmanly now to get in and fight for what you believe in, or if it's not unmanly, unsophisticated.